microsoft/vscode-docs/docs/editor/intellisense.md

 ### Suggestion selection

 By default, VS Code pre-selects the previously used suggestion in the suggestion list.
 This is very useful as you can quickly insert the same completion multiple times.
-If you'd like different behavior, for example, alway select the top item in the suggestion list, you can use the `editor.suggestSelection` setting.
+If you'd like different behavior, for example, always select the top item in the suggestion list, you can use the `editor.suggestSelection` setting.

 The available `editor.suggestSelection` values are: